 The so-called superior western technology proved to be ineffective against the fighting spirit of the fighters.

 Thermal Viewers and advanced systems of an heavy and almost immersed in the mud vehicle against brave African warriors that attacked them with everything they had.

-The use of the Air Force stopped every successful action of the enemy, while the use of anti-aircraft weapons, that could fire an incredible amount of bullets in some seconds killed dozens of enemies at the time.
+The use of the Air Force stopped every successful action of the enemy, while the use of anti-aircraft weapons, that could fire an incredible amount of bullets in some seconds killed dozens of enemy at the time.

 Their defeat was accompanied by rallies of ANC and other groups, as the South African Communist Party.
 Coloured and white people together to defeat the Racist regime.

-Obviously they claim 4785 Cuban and African human losses, but that’s quite interesting, how they claim a so defined number..
+Obviously they claim 4785 Cuban and African human losses, but that’s quiet interesting, how they claim a so defined number..
 4785, not 4800 or 4600.
 Expressing a precise number without an ending 0 number is a typical use to make seem a fantasy claim as something of serious and scientific.
 A propaganda tactic used also by other countries in the past.